 Obviously, these are extreme cases of holding it in.
 For us less ambitious DUDES, here’s what usually happens to your system when you have to hold in your poop.

-After you eat, it takes your body 53 hours on average to turn your food into poop that’s ready to be dropped off.
+After you eat, it takes your body 53 hours on average to transfer food from your digestive tract into poop that’s ready to be dropped off.
 The time your food spends in your large intestine is about 40 hours (30 hours for men, 45 for women on average).

 If you’re curious about how many times a week you should be going number two, read our in-depth breakdown here.